risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

 - Ensure you have Helm 3.7 + installed in your environment.
 For details about how to install Helm, see the [Helm documentation](https://helm.sh/docs/intro/install/).
 - Ensure you have [Kubernetes](https://kubernetes.io/) 1.24 or higher installed in your environment.
-- Ensure you allocate enough resources for the deployment, and use the recommended disks for etcd.
+- Ensure you allocate enough resources for the deployment.
 For details, see [Hardware requirements](/deploy/hardware-requirements.md).

 ## Step 1: Start Kubernetes